Container gardening is among the quickest and most dramatic fixes to dull spaces.

 Choosing a Potting Medium

-Planting in containers is no more difficult than planting in-ground, in the soil of a garden, but there are a few differences.
-Container plants and seedlings thrive best when they start out in a free-draining, sterile medium.
+Container gardening is no more difficult than planting in-ground, in the soil of a garden, but there are a few differences.
+Container gardening plants and seedlings thrive best when they start out in a free-draining, sterile medium.
 That’s why a good potting mix is a “soil-less” combination of peat or coir, pine bark, and vermiculite or perlite.

 Good potting mediums are also designed to stay airy.
 They do not dry out too quickly but will resist compacting so that the plant’s roots can absorb water, air, and moisture.
 A quick visit to the garden center will tell you that there are specific mixtures for succulents, orchids, roses, acid-loving plants, and seed-starting.
 Do some research and choose the appropriate mix for your plants.